From the publisher:

 CALIFORNIA GIRLS by Susan Mallery.
 Forever (January 29, 2019).
 ISBN 978-1455541829.
 496p.

 This entry was posted on Saturday, March 2nd, 2019 at 6:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.